snowplow/scala-weather/README.md

 First **[sign up][owm-signup]** to OpenWeatherMap to get your API key.

-Unfortunately, with free plan you can only perform current weather and forecast lookups; for historical data access you need to subscribe **[history plan][history-plan]**.
+Unfortunately, with the free plan you can only perform current weather and forecast lookups; for historical data access you need to subscribe to the **[history plan][history-plan]**.
 If you use the free plan all `historyBy...` methods will return failures.

 ### Installation